 The Most Important Words In Blockchain Terminology

-As with most things, blockchain terminology comes with words you can get by without knowing, and others that you simply need to be aware of.
-The following terms are ones that you’ll need to know to get started.
+As with most things, there are some blockchain terminology jargons you need to know and you don’t.
+You’ll need to know the following terms to get started.
 You’ll struggle to get by if you don’t understand these terms.

-Encrypting data or information is the process of hiding it so that the only ones who can access it are those with a password.
-Encryption ensures that private information or sensitive data on a database is secure and protected.
+Encrypting data or information hides it so that the only ones who can access it are those with a password.
+Encryption ensures that a database’s private information or sensitive data is secure and protected.
 Transactions on a blockchain are encrypted.

 The nodes are the network of computers on which the technology runs.
 Each node on the network stores and distributes the information contained in the chain.
-Whenever additional information (a block) is added onto the chain, all nodes also receive this addition.
+Whenever additional information (a block) is added to the chain, all nodes receive this addition.

-A token (blockchain terminology often used across cryptocurrencies) is a unit of value, or a representation of an asset, which can be used to make purchases.
-Tokens are sent and received via the technology.
+A token (blockchain terminology often used across cryptocurrencies) is a unit of value or a representation of an asset which can be used to make purchases.
+Tokens are sent and received via technology.

 As a participant on a blockchain, you’ll have a public key.
-This functions in a similar way to an account number for an account you hold at the bank.
-If another user wants to send you currency, connect with you, or process transactions of any kind toward you, they will need your public key.
+This functions similarly to an account number for an account you hold at the bank.
+If another user wants to send you currency, connect with you, or process transactions toward you, they will need your public key.

 Following the bank account analogy, the private key functions as your ATM pin.
 Only you know your private key, whereas everyone knows your public key.
-A private key is what you’d use to authorize transactions coming from your public key, directed at other users.
+You’d use a private key to authorise transactions from your public key directed at other users.

 Blockchain Terminology: Additional Terms to Note